gleannyc/documentation/docs/docs/data-ops/config-schema/Dashboard.md

 - **`type`** *(\*string*): The type of this block.
 One of `“savedView”`, `“metric”`, `“markdown”`, or `“empty”`.
   Dependent on the type of the block, more properties may be required.
 - **`width`** *(number)*: A number which defines the width of the block in its row.
     - The minimum width is `2`.
-The max total amount of width in a single row is `12`.
+The total width of entire row is `12` units.
-    - If omitted, blocks will default to splitting up avaliable space in a row equally.
+    - If width is omitted, blocks will default to splitting up avaliable space in a row equally.
-    - Glean may adjust the width of a block to correctly fit its contents or scale better on different device sizes.
+    - Glean may adjust the width of a block to correctly fit its contents on different device sizes.

 #### Saved View Blocks - **`“savedView”`**